Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Related Work

-\textbf{Sequential Brick Assembly.} By following previous literature~\citep{combinatorialgen,dgmlg,bbb}, we sequentially assemble given LEGO bricks into a 3D object by adding on bricks one by one.
-Unlike generic 3D object generation methods, e.g., previous literature~\citep{voxel_gan,pcd_gan}, these sequential assembly approaches have to consider particular physical constraints that are introduced by available connections between two adjacent LEGO bricks and the disallowance of brick overlap.
-As discussed in the work~\citep{combinatorialgen}, these constraints encourage us to accentuate the nature of combinatorial optimization since there exist a huge number of possible combinations in the presence of complex physical constraints.
+\paragraph{Sequential Brick Assembly.} Unlike generic 3D shape generation methods and part assembly methods, the sequential brick assembly approaches~\citep{combinatorialgen,dgmlg,bbb} consider the assembly constraints that are introduced by attachable connections between two adjacent bricks and the disallowance of brick overlap, as shown in~\Figref{fig:pivot}.
+As discussed in the work~\citep{combinatorialgen}, these constraints encourage us to accentuate the nature of combinatorial optimization since a huge number of assemblable combinations exist in the presence of complex constraints.
+However, it is not trivial to validate such constraints.
+As in~\Tabref{tab:comparisons}, to overcome these difficulties, \citet{combinatorialgen} sample a subset of available next brick positions, \citet{dgmlg} mask out invalid positions by validating all possible positions, and \citet{bbb} train an auxiliary network for validating positions.